Ponca City (580) 290-1006

 The truth is that the insurance adjuster is only there to protect the interests of the insurance company.
 Additionally, if a trucking company is involved, they will be doing whatever it takes to protect their reputation and mitigate their responsibility.
 To maximize your results, and obtain the justice you deserve, you need to speak with someone who is committed to protecting your best interests and fighting for the recovery you are entitled to.

-Martin Jean & Jackson has built its entire practice on providing this service.
+Martin, Jean, Jackson, Martin & Peach has built its entire practice on providing this service.
 If you have been injured in an accident with a truck, please call us as soon as possible.
 Drawing on more than 100 combined years of legal experience held by our firm's attorneys, we are able to vigorously fight for our clients’ interests.
 Our longstanding history means that we have the seasoned legal judgment clients need to get what they deserve.

 What Makes Us Different